artefactual/archivematica-docs/user-manual/transfer/forensic.rst

 Upload image to dashboard
 -------------------------

-1. Select Disk Image type from the drown-down menu on the Transfer tab of the dashboard.
+1. Select Disk Image type from the drop-down menu on the Transfer tab of the dashboard.

 2. Add metadata from the imaging process if desired by clicking on the report button.